stucchio/daywalker/readme.md

     6  17.34    -3    acc 2004-08-17 16:00:00-04:00        0      0.5202
     7  17.25     5    acc 2004-08-18 09:30:00-04:00        1      0.8625

-After the strategy has run, we can observe how it performed:
+After the strategy has run, we can observe how it performed over time:

     >>> m.broker.strategy_values()
             cash       date  long_equities  short_equities